Unless you’re new to the trading scene, then you’ll know that trend trading is one of the most popular ways to trade assets.

 Here are five questions you can ask yourself when you’re thinking of or are in a trend trade:

-While it’s tempting to slap on as many indicators as you can fit in your chart, you must only pay attention to the ones that can help you trade a TREND.
+It’s tempting to slap on as many indicators as you can fit in your chart but you must only pay attention to the ones that can help you trade a TREND.

 Even price action traders must be careful to only mark clear trend lines instead of drawing lines around clearly broken or immature (read: less than three highs or lows) trends.

 A trend is usually more sustainable when it has pullbacks.
 These retracements present opportunities to enter a trend or increase position size.
 This doesn’t mean that you should pull the trigger on EVERY pullback, however.